cakira/subtaskwarrior/README.md

 other project, [Todowarrior](https://github.com/cakira/todowarrior) (to sync Taskwarrior and [Toodledo](https://www.toodledo.com/))._

 It's in a very early version.
-All I can do it to print the subtasks of a task (command `tree`), as seen below:
+All it can do is to print the subtasks of a task (command `tree`), as seen below:

 ![Current state of subtaskwarrior](doc/current_state.png)

-Its not possible to use the command to create subtasks yet, so the link between the parent task and its subtasks was created manually, just for the sake of this test.
+It's not possible to use the command to create subtasks yet, so the link between the parent task and its subtasks was created manually, just for the sake of this test.